Basejump-AI/basejump-docs/getting-started/concepts.md

 ## User Definitions

+### Owner

+The account owner can invite other team members and assign them as administrators or members.
+This same role-based access control (RBAC) is also used in the API.
+The administrator can create API keys (aka client secrets) to provide others access to the API as well.
+This is the most privileged role in the Basejump AI application.

+The owner has some additional items when compared with the most privileged role of Admin:
+- Company
+- Subscription

 ### Administrator

-An administrator is the account owner.
-The account owner can invite other team members and assign them as administrators or members.
-This same role-based access control (RBAC) is alos used in the API.
-The administrator can create client secret to provide others access to the API as well.
+An administrator can create Members, but can't create other Administrators.
+Administrators can invite new members to specific teams.
 The administrator sidebar has additional items compared to a member.
 The following items are in addition to what a member has access to:
 - Datasources
 - Teams
-- Company
-- Subscription

 ![The sidebar](/images/sidebar.png)